-As of the beginning of 2021, over 170 Deferred Action for Childhood Arrivals (DACA) applicants have been approved by the federal government, giving many other applicants hope.
+As of the beginning of 2021, over 170 Deferred Action for Childhood Arrivals (DACA) applicants has been approved by the federal government, giving many other applicants hope.
 The approved applicants were among those who applied for the Obama-era program before the Trump administration ended it in 2017.

 What a New DHS Report Reveals

 In early January, a report submitted to Brooklyn federal court by the Department of Homeland Security disclosed the approval of 171 new DACA applications taking place from November 14 to the end of 2020.
 Meanwhile, the DHS denied another 121 applications and rejected 369.
 The report also revealed that a total of 2,713 applications were submitted awaiting approval, denial, or rejection.

 In June 2020, the U.S. Supreme Court has determined that Trump was in violation of federal law when ending the DACA program in 2017.
 Regardless, Homeland Security secretary Chad Wolf stated that the Trump administration would both cease accepting new applications and shorten renewals from two years to one.